arnaldo31/Boerse.cx-Forum-Scraper/README.md

 # Boerse.cx Forum Scraper (Python + Requests + BeautifulSoup)

 A Python scraper for the **Boerse.cx** forum that searches using a specified keyword and supports both **Normal** and **Deep** scraping modes.
 The `--keyword` and `--mode` command-line arguments are **required**.
-The scraper automatically reuses saved login cookies, optionally logs in using a username and password when `cookies.json` is missing or the session has expired, supports optional proxy usage, removes duplicate download links, and exports the extracted results as structured JSON files.
+The scraper automatically reuses saved login cookies, optionally logs in using a username and password when `cookies.json` is missing or the session has expired, supports optional proxy usage, extracts download links only from supported file-hosting websites, skips all unsupported hosts, removes duplicate download links, and exports the extracted results as structured JSON files.

 The scraper supports: